UPDATE: A Guide on the Harmonization of International Commercial Law

 The previous section describes the more important treaties dealing with contract law and the intergovernmental organizations that either drafted or sponsored such treaties.
 Other organizations have issued standards, principles or best practices related to commercial law.
 While these types of documents do not rise to the level of an enforceable treaty, they have been influential in the practice of international commercial law and have been cited by courts and arbitrators as sources of authority.

-Formed in Pavia, Italy, in 1992, the Academy’s goal is to aid in the harmonization of European private law through scientific research.
-The Academy publishes a European Contract Code, a model law for harmonization of contract law in civil law countries.
+The Accademia dei Giusprivatisti Europei (Academy of European Private Lawyers), also known as the Pavia Group, formed in Pavia, Italy, in 1992.
+The Academy’s goal is to aid in the harmonization of European private law through scientific research.
+The Academy has published a European Contract Code, to serve as a model law for harmonization of contract law in civil law countries.
+The Code is available in several languages, including English, from the Academy’s website.

 This industry group based in Paris has been influential in harmonizing international contract terms as well as arbitration practices.

-This portal and bibliographic guide to international business law is intended as a starting point for research.
-It provides links to relevant treaties and conventions as well as sources of information on the Web.
-The database has organized the material by principle of international law and allows searching or browsing the material taken from international arbitral awards, domestic statutes, international conventions, standard contract forms, trade practices and usages, other sample clauses and academic sources.
+Created by Prof. Klaus Peter Berger, this portal and bibliographic guide to international business law is intended as a starting point for research.
+It provides links to relevant treaties and conventions as well as a variety of international business law resources on the web.
+Available materials include information taken from international arbitral awards, domestic statutes, international conventions, standard contract forms, trade practices and usages, other sample clauses and academic sources.
+Relevant information can be located by keyword searching or browsing the main categories of information: bibliography, materials, and links.
+Additionally, the database has organized the material using it’s TransLex-Principles, which is a system of principles and rules related to transnational commercial law.

 This joint initiative of the University of Maastricht and the Catholic University of Leuven endeavors to develop casebooks on various aspects of European law.
 The casebooks emphasize the effect of EU law and the law of the European Court of Human Rights on the harmonization of European law.
 Lists of published casebooks and casebooks in progress are available online.

-The Institute on its web site maintains translations in English of selected court decisions in the areas of constitutional, administrative, contract and tort law from France, Germany, Austria, Italy and Israel.
+The Institute of Transnational Law at the University of Texas at Austin School of Law focuses on the study of international and comparative law.
+The Institute’s website includes English translations of selected court decisions in the areas of constitutional, administrative, contract and tort law from France, Germany, Austria, and Israel.
+The site also includes select English translations of relevant French and German statutes.

-Based in Florence, Italy, the European University Institute is an academic institution focused on all aspects of European Union policy and law.
-The European Private Law Forum, a part of the Law Department, conducts research on and teaches in the area of European private law, broadly defined.
-This web site provides links to ongoing research projects and working papers.
+Based in Florence, Italy, the European University Institute (EUI) is an international academic institution that provides doctorate and post-doctorate education on major issues facing European society, particularly those caused by European integration.
+The European Private Law Forum, a part of the Law Department, researches and educates on a range of issues raised by the Europeanisation of private law.
+The Forum website provides links to ongoing research projects and publications.

-Sponsored by the University of Oslo Faculty of Law and Pace University’s Institute of International Commercial Law, this portal provides links to primary sources dealing with international business law.
+Sponsored by the University of Oslo Faculty of Law and Pace University’s Institute of International Commercial Law, this website is a portal to many other sites that address international business law, as well as an archive of various primary legal documents.
+Although many of the links to external resources are dead, the site is still valuable as some of the available archived documents are difficult to find elsewhere.
+Additionally, there is an extensive list of commercial law-related treaties and international organizations.
 The section entitled “Private International Commercial Law” provides links to relevant documents on the harmonization of contract law.

-A joint venture of the International Trade Centre of UNCTAD/WTO, the University of Nancy, France, and the University of Montreal, Canada, this site contains model contracts, international trade treaties, and other legal documents in searchable databases.
-Documents are available in English, French and Spanish.
-More information about Juris International is available at this site.
+Juris International was a joint venture of the International Trade Centre of UNCTAD/WTO, the University of Nancy, France, and the University of Montreal, Canada.
+The site contained model contracts, international trade treaties, and other legal documents in searchable databases.
+Documents were available in English, French and Spanish.
+Although Juris International is no longer available, some of the information is still accessible via the Internet Archive.
+Some elements of Juris International were transitioned to a resource known as LegaCarta, however it also not currently available.

-First published in 2003, the Doing Business report now monitors eleven indicator sets in 183 economies.
-The Doing Business Project gathers the data and analyzes it comparing business environments around the world.
-In creating these reports, the Doing Business Project hopes to foster competition making all economies more accessible.
-Also by reporting the level of difficulty or ease, it helps governments create quantifiable benchmarks.
+First published in 2003, the Doing Business project measures and analyzes business regulations and enforcement.
+The Doing Business 2016 report measured eleven indicator sets in 189 economies.
+The Doing Business Project gathers the data and analyzes it, to compare business environments around the world.
+In creating these reports, the Doing Business Project hopes to foster competition and make all economies more accessible.
+Also, by reporting the level of difficulty or ease, it helps governments create quantifiable benchmarks.
 This expansive and thorough report objectively measures business regulations around the globe and is a great asset when looking for economic data.
 The website even allows you to create your own reports

 by choosing the area of law and the economies, you want to compare.